 But I must admit that one thing I really loved on maintenance's mtui tool is that it works right after the installation.
 Install, run, done - that level of functionality would be super cool for spreading the message of openQA :)

-#2 Updated by coolo over 6 years ago
+#2 Updated by coolo almost 7 years ago

 Well, once you have the file system mounted on the remote worker, there shouldn't be any more setup necessary.
 All the necessary information should be gatherable for the worker from the scheduler.